shaizamzaheer/bankapp/README.md

 [![Semantic Versions](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--versions-e10079.svg)](https://github.com/bankapp/bankapp/releases)
 [![License](https://img.shields.io/badge/license-MIT-green)](./LICENSE)

-bankapp is a practice project in python to set up a bank model with entities such as customers and employees and services and methods.
+bankapp is a practice project in python to set up a bank model with entities such as customers, employees, services and records and some simple methods.

+The goal of the project was to simply create the schema and appropriately define classes and functions in an object-oriented approach.
+Personally, I used the project to dive deeper into some of the bells and whistles of cookie-cutter templates for modern python packaging, auto-cli tools, auto-dependency management, auto-config, and versioning.

 </div>

 ## Installation

+Running the cli-tool requires poetry, which should be installed once outside of any venvs.

 1. Clone the repository with git bash (or download from GitHub):